pierreyoda/newstackwhodis/src/routes/blog/hncli-2-architecture/+page.svelte.md

 #### UI

-I chose to not go with ncurses (so [Cursive](https://github.com/gyscos/Cursive) in Rust) in small part due to its apparent complexity but mostly since I aimed at a minimalist design that seemed to perfectly fit a pure Rust library called [tui-rs](https://github.com/fdehau/tui-rs), which I knew from of one of its most famous users, a [Spotify TUI](https://github.com/Rigellute/spotify-tui) which looks very close (with much less scope in my case) to what I envisioned for hncli.
+I chose to not go with ncurses (so [Cursive](https://github.com/gyscos/Cursive) in Rust) in small part due to its apparent complexity but mostly since I aimed at a minimalist design that seemed to really fit a pure Rust library called [tui-rs](https://github.com/fdehau/tui-rs), which I knew from of one of its most famous use cases, a [Spotify TUI](https://github.com/Rigellute/spotify-tui) - with much less scope in the case of hncli.

 tui-rs is quite low level but offers, out of the box, the fundamental widgets which I needed for my project to work - just look at the README for a demonstration of its capabilities.
-It is used in what is called [immediate mode](https://en.wikipedia.org/wiki/Immediate_mode_(computer_graphics)), a rendering paradigm which I've been dying to try for quite some time with [Dear ImGui](https://github.com/ocornut/imgui) as a well-known example in the game development community.
+It is used in what is called [immediate mode](https://en.wikipedia.org/wiki/Immediate_mode_(computer_graphics)), a rendering paradigm which I've been eager to try for quite some time with [Dear ImGui](https://github.com/ocornut/imgui) as a well-known example in the game development community.

 Additionally, tui-rs promises to allow custom widgets to be implemented via an abstraction of the terminal output buffer.
-This sounded like a not so small feat to do not knowing the library but the provided widgets use the exact same API and the custom widgets that I did end up having to implement proved to be a very smooth process, almost working from the first try.
+This sounded like a not so small feat to do, not knowing the library beforehand.
+Fortunately, the provided widgets use the exact same API and the custom widgets that I did end up implementing proved it to be a rather smooth-sailing process.

-Technically, tui-rs offers no input handling but that is taken care of by the excellent backend which it supports by default, [crossterm](https://github.com/crossterm-rs/crossterm), a pure Rust terminal manipulation library.
+Technically, tui-rs offers no input handling but that is taken care of by the excellent backend which it uses by default, [crossterm](https://github.com/crossterm-rs/crossterm), a pure Rust terminal handling library.

 #### Networking

-You may have heard about the asynchronous story in Rust, which has been to say the least a huge community-wide undertaking over years which I won't have the time to get into.
-Long story short, it's been stable since [November 2019](https://blog.rust-lang.org/2019/11/07/Async-await-stable.html) and the whole asynchronous ecosystem has been improving ever more ever since then, since there were (and to be honest still are) some rough edges here and there.
+You may have heard about the asynchronous story in Rust, which has been to say the least a huge community-wide undertaking over years which I won't have the time nor the credentials to get into.
+Long story short, it's been stable since [November 2019](https://blog.rust-lang.org/2019/11/07/Async-await-stable.html) and the whole asynchronous ecosystem has been improving ever more ever since, even though there have been some rough edges here and there.

 There was no hesitation for me to pick [reqwest](https://github.com/seanmonstar/reqwest) as my HTTP client.
-I for now use the most well used and supported runtime, [Tokio](https://tokio.rs).
+For now, the most used and supported runtime, [Tokio](https://tokio.rs), is used.
 Tokio may well be overkill for my needs, but I would need to dig deeper into alternatives and this was a clear case of premature optimization which is arguably still the case for my first public beta release.
-If a viable alternative can be easily used and it reduces the binary size with no difference in fetching latency, this will obviously be done.
+If a viable alternative can be easily used and it reduces the binary size with no difference in fetching latency, Tokio will be replaced.

 ### Other notable dependencies

 I always strive to keep the minimum amount of used dependencies in any project I work on, both open-source and professionally.
 These are the major ones.

-Some notable mentions that will be familiar to most are serde for data (de)serialization, chrono for date conversion (overkill for my case, seeking an alternative), log for logging which I introduced quite late in development when complex bugs arose and quick data inspection was needed; I will  keep it for errors that should be warnings and recoverable errors.
+Some notable mentions that will be familiar to most are `serde` for data (de)serialization, `chrono` for timestamp conversion (overkill for my case, seeking an alternative), and `log` for logging which I introduced quite late in development - when complex bugs arose and quick data inspection was needed.
+I will keep `log` for errors that should be warnings and recoverable errors.

-Speaking of errors, I use [thiserror] just like for all my recent binary projects for the convenience and rock-solid error management.
+Speaking of errors, I use [thiserror](https://github.com/dtolnay/thiserror) just like for all my recent binary projects for the convenient error management.

-Two small crates of smaller renown but huge importance to me are needed.
+Two small crates of smaller renown but of huge importance to hncli were needed.
 The first one is [webbrowser](https://github.com/amodm/webbrowser-rs), which allows me to open a link in the default user browser, a feature I wanted right from the start.
 I would have liked to contribute to thank back the author but it seems quite stable and feature-complete, and has proven reliable in my usage.
-The other one is [html2text](https://github.com/jugglerchris/rust-html2text/), which is basically called twice in my code base but actually does the heavy lifting of converting raw Hacker News content, which means the post itself if it has one and more generally the comments, for display in the terminal.
-It arguably brings a lot of indirect dependencies with it, which essentially come from Mozilla's [Servo](https://servo.org), an ambitious next-gen web browser written in Rust.
-It's now essentially abandoned, apparently and unfortunately since some Mozilla layoffs, but from what I've read a lot of the acquired experience helped Mozilla to successfully and gradually integrate Rust components in Firefox itself in what has been called the [Oxidation project](https://wiki.mozilla.org/Oxidation), Servo being a proving ground for some of the rewritten components.
+The other one is [html2text](https://github.com/jugglerchris/rust-html2text/), which is basically called twice in my code base but actually does the heavy lifting of converting raw Hacker News content for display in the terminal.
+This means that the post itself (if it has content) and more generally the comments.
+It arguably brings a lot of transitive dependencies with it, which essentially come from Mozilla's [Servo](https://servo.org), an ambitious next-gen web browser written in Rust.
+It's now essentially abandoned, apparently and unfortunately since some Mozilla layoffs.
+Despite this, from what I've read, a lot of the acquired experience helped Mozilla to successfully and gradually integrate Rust components in Firefox itself in what has been called the [Oxidation project](https://wiki.mozilla.org/Oxidation), Servo being a proving ground for some of the rewritten components.

 Finally, I did hit a show-stopping road block when I discovered that you couldn't define asynchronous functions in a Trait, but thankfully the [async-trait](https://crates.io/crates/async-trait) crate offers a quite frankly magical one-line macro to make it possible.
-As of writing this line, official support in the compiler [reached Nightly](https://blog.rust-lang.org/inside-rust/2022/11/17/async-fn-in-trait-nightly.html) one week ago, with one limitation which doesn't seem to apply to my use case.
-In concrete terms, this should save me some allocation on the heap when compared to the async-trait macro so that's good news!
+As of writing this line, official support in the compiler recently [reached Nightly](https://blog.rust-lang.org/inside-rust/2022/11/17/async-fn-in-trait-nightly.html) , with one limitation which doesn't seem to apply to my use case.
+In concrete terms, this would save me some allocation on the heap when compared to the `async-trait` macro so that's good news!

-### High-Level Architecture
+## High-Level Architecture

 Just for context, I've been learning Rust since 2012, when it was still in beta.
 I do hope my code is mostly idiomatic but this will be more of a focus on the high-level architectural concepts I've been able to rapidly converge on.
-I also have the compiler and [clippy](https://github.com/rust-lang/rust-clippy) warnings directly Visual Studio Code, which I exclusively use for Rust.
+I also have the compiler and [clippy](https://github.com/rust-lang/rust-clippy) warnings directly in Visual Studio Code, which I exclusively use for Rust.
 Be aware that some rare clippy hints seem to be false positives in my use case, I might be wrong but this explains why you won't see a zero warnings codebase (yet) if you explore the code.
-The latest Rust edition (2021) is used, and I've embraced the change away from the "mod.rs" module pattern.
-All of this is applicable to my other Rust projects, at least those that were worked on since the change.
+The latest Rust edition (2021) is used, and I've embraced the change away from the `mod.rs` module pattern.
+All of this is applicable to my other Rust projects, at least those that were actively worked on since the 2021 edition.

-Do note that many decisions taken will need some context, so I do apologize for the length of this article.
-This context may be the iterations I've made before reaching the current state the codebase is in, or a show-stopping bug I've encountered and the solution I've reached.
+Do note that many trade-offs taken will need some context, so I do apologize for the length of this article.
+This context may be the iterations I've made before reaching the current state the codebase is in, or a show-stopping bug I've encountered and the solution I've found to solve it.

 When you look at the main entry point of hncli (main.rs), you can immediately identify two central structures: the client which fetches the data with HTTP requests, and the UI.
 The UI is initialized with a rendering target, the Crossterm backend writing to stdout, and the client.
 Let's go deeper!

-#### Client
+### Client

 The client is in charge of fetching data from the Hacker News API, which is public and [documented here](https://github.com/HackerNews/API).
 All examples I've used in my documentation and unit tests are taken directly from the documentation.